Preparing for transfer - Trustee required to receive auth-code

 Preparing for transfer - No authcode present

-If the current registrar is unable or unwilling to provide the authorization code of a domain, Openprovider can ask registry DENIC to send a special authorization code (called AuthInfo2) to the domain holder (if that's a German address) or the administrative contact (if the holder has no German address).
+If the current registrar is unable or unwilling to provide the authorization code of a domain, Openprovider can ask registry DENIC to send a special authorization code (called AuthInfo2) to the domain holder.

 Please provide our Support department with all details of the domain(s) and we will initiate this for you.
 The price per AuthInfo2 code is €25,00 excluding VAT.
 Note that an AuthInfo2 code is valid for only 30 days.